An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: Research Methodology

-We started the analysis as soon as each interview was completed.
-This ensured us to make small changes to the next interviews according to the valuable feedback from each interview.
-After the interviews were completed, for some questions that hadn't reach consensus, we followed up with the interviewees to further discuss and validate our updated findings.
+We used framework analysis~\cite{ritchie2002qualitative} due to the involvement of professional practitioners.
+The framework analysis includes five key stages: 1) familiarization, 2) identifying a thematic framework, 3) indexing (participants were assigned to \textbf{P1-P11}), 4) charting, 5) mapping and interpretation~\cite{ritchie2002qualitative}.
+We started the analysis after each interview was completed.
+This ensured we made small changes to the next interviews according to the valuable feedback from each interview.
+After the interviews were completed, for some questions that hadn't reached a consensus, we followed up with the interviewees to further discuss and validate our updated findings.
 Interviewees replied with comments and some additional findings.